rememberYou/dotfiles/README.md

  zsh             ➔ zshell settings, aliases, and custom prompts
 ```

-However, it is still possible to access my [old dotfiles](https://github.com/rememberYou/old-dotfiles) that I no longer use, in
+**NOTE:** it is still possible to access my [old
+dotfiles](https://github.com/rememberYou/old-dotfiles) that I no
-case they can help you.
+longer use, in case they can help you.

 ## Structure

 I structured my dotfiles so that the user's home is as clean as